-- Creation of an innovation centre to add-value locally to value-chain of clay and stone (e.g. Technological Centre of Ceramics and Glass). - Law for quarries in natural areas that mandates rehabilitation upon mine expansion is a positive experience of simulations operation and rehabilitation.
+- An innovation centre that adds value locally to the value-chain of clay and stone (e.g. Technological Centre of Ceramics and Glass), a similar focus on stone will be also important. - Law for quarries in natural areas that mandates rehabilitation upon mine expansion is a positive experience of simultaneous rehabilitation.